lanky/udn-songbook/README.md

 ```

 Songbooks have an index auto-generated, and do not support mutiple songs with the same ID (which is essentially "Title - Artist").

 If your inputs include multiple songs in this way, the last one imported will be used.
 So name them carefully.

 A Songbook in this context is a collection of song objects with additional metadata, such as an index.

+## Tools

+The pip package also installs 2 commandline tools, aimed at managing individual songsheets:

+`udn_transpose`, which allows in-place (or optionally to a new file) transposing of an existing  songsheet by an arbitrary number of semitones.
+The transposition is added to metadata

+`udn_songsheet`, which renders a UDN songsheet to a file in either PDF (default) or HTML format. it also supports in-place transposition, without affecting the original input file.

 ## what you need to use this: